Godfrey Hounsfield: Early life

 Hounsfield was born in Sutton-on-Trent, Nottinghamshire, England on 28 August 1919.
-He was the youngest of five children (he has two brothers and two sisters).
-His father, Thomas Hounsfield was a farmer from Beighton, and was linked to the prominent Hounsfield and Newbold families of Hackenthorpe Hall, his mother was Blanche Dilcock.
+He was the youngest of five children (he had two brothers and two sisters).
+His father, Thomas Hounsfield, was a farmer from Beighton, and was linked to the prominent Hounsfield and Newbold families of Hackenthorpe Hall, his mother was Blanche Dilcock.

 As a child he was fascinated by the electrical gadgets and machinery found all over his parents' farm.
 Between the ages of eleven and eighteen, he tinkered with his own electrical recording machines, launched himself off haystacks with his own home-made glider, and almost killed himself by using water-filled tar barrels and acetylene to see how high they could be waterjet propelled.
 He attended the Magnus Grammar School in Newark-on-Trent, but was not academic.

 Military service and education

-Shortly before World War II, he joined the Royal Air Force as a volunteer reservist where he learned the basics of electronics and radar.
+Shortly before World War II, he joined the Royal Air Force as a volunteer reservist, where he learned the basics of electronics and radar.
 After the war, he attended Faraday House Electrical Engineering College in London, graduating with the DFH (Diploma of Faraday House).
 Before the advent of most university engineering departments, Faraday House was a specialist Electrical Engineering college that provided university level education that combined practical experience with theoretical study.